Rokyyz/Unit3/project/documentation.md

             size_hint: 1, .1
 ```

-A MDBoxLayout in KivyMD, is a box layout class that provides better compatibility with the Material Design specifications.
+An MDBoxLayout in KivyMD is a box layout class that provides better compatibility with different widgets and other MD attributes that developers use when developing a front-end design.
 This MDBoxLayout can be used to contain other widgets and arrange them horizontally within the application.
 It is a major help for the developer, this makes it easier to position other tools while designing the application.

 ## Development of Application Using Python